rubenvar/csv-reader/README.md

 3. Click on the extension icon, fill the form:
    1. Choose the _separator_.
    2. Check if there is a title row for the data.
 This will format a header row in the table.
-   3. Input the number of lines to skip on top. csv pages have a few lines with info at the top, we don't want to format those.
+   3. Input the number of lines to skip on top.
+Some csv pages have a few lines with info, we don't want to format those.
+   4. Check if there are links in the data.
+They will be formatted as clickable links.
 4. Done, enjoy the table!

 ### Example